kapt-labs/djangocms-link-manager/README.rst

     --mail-managers     Instead of printing report to the console, email it to the addresses defined in the MANAGERS list in the project's settings.py.
+    --only-page-with-reverse-id ONLY_PAGE_REVERSE_ID
+                        Check only the page with a given reverse id --only-page-with-id ONLY_PAGE_ID
+                        Check only the page with a given id --only-placeholder-id ONLY_PLACEHOLDER_ID
+                        Check only the placeholder with a given id

 ---------